Connor Taylor (footballer, born 2001): Bristol Rovers

 On 3 August 2023, Taylor returned to Bristol Rovers – now a League One side – on a three-year deal for an undisclosed fee, widely reported to be in the region of £300,000.
 He spent the second half of the 2023–24 season plagued by a knee injury sustained in January, undergoing surgery in April 2024 to hopefully fix the problem for the start of the following season.

 On 29 October 2024, Taylor scored his first goal since his permanent return to the club, netting in a 3–2 EFL Trophy defeat to Exeter City.
-Despite the 2024–25 season ending in disappointment for Rovers, relegated back to League Two, Taylor was voted as the club's Player of the Year.
+Despite the 2024–25 season ending in disappointment for Rovers, relegated back to League Two, Taylor was voted as the Supporters' Club Player of the Year.

 In May 2025, Taylor was subject of reported interest from League One side Peterborough United.
 On 2 August 2025, having been absent from the matchday squad for the opening day defeat to Harrogate Town, manager Darrell Clarke announced that Taylor had handed in a transfer request having been subject of a number of transfer offers.
+Across his two spells with the Gas, Taylor played 136 times, scoring six goals.
+Upon his departure, it was reported that the "sale is understood to have generated a healthy profit on the reported £300,000 Rovers paid for him from Stoke City in 2023 with the BBC reporting the fee is in excess of £500,000".

 Wycombe Wanderers

 On 6 August 2025, Taylor returned to League One, joining Wycombe Wanderers for an undisclosed fee after head coach Mike Dodds felt that "his height, ability on the ball and strong defensive attributes" would strengthen the team.
+He received the first red card of his career on 1 November, having pulled down Lorent Tolaj in a 2–0 victory over Plymouth Argyle in the first round of the FA Cup.
+On 28 March 2026, he scored in a 4–0 win at Port Vale, picking up the highest WhoScored.com rating of League Two that weekend.
+Manager Michael Duff went on to praise him for his hard work and recent form.

 Style of play

-Taylor is a big, quick centre-back who is comfortable on the ball.
+Taylor is a quick centre-back who is comfortable on the ball.